cjmartin/launchcalendar.org/_posts/2025-06-08-falcon-9-axiom-mission-4.md

 videos: []
 images: []
 ---
 Axiom Mission 4 (Ax-4), the fourth private astronaut mission managed by Axiom Space, will launch on a Falcon 9 rocket from LC-39A at Kennedy Space Center, Florida.
+The launch is now targeted for no earlier than June 8, 2025, after a delay due to ongoing preparations with Crew Dragon C213, including issues with propulsion and environmental control systems, and a battery replacement.
 The mission will carry Commander Peggy Whitson, Pilot Shubhanshu Shukla, and Mission Specialists Sławosz Uznański-Wiśniewski and Tibor Kapu for a roughly two-week stay aboard the International Space Station.
-The mission was delayed to no earlier than June 8, 2025, due to ongoing preparations with Crew Dragon C213 and alignment with ISS scheduling.
-Axiom and NASA plan a mission overview news conference on May 20 to discuss details.
+Axiom and NASA plan a mission overview news conference on May 20 to discuss additional details.